 8. Check out Taranaki Falls

 More waterfalls!
-This time, Taranaki Falls is one a 2 hour loop accessed from Whakapapa Village.
+This time, Taranaki Falls is one a 2-hour loop accessed from Whakapapa Village.
 This long drop 20m waterfall is impressive whatever the season.
 There are views from the base of the waterfall and from the top (if you dare get close enough).
 Find out more about this walk and other short walks near Whakapapa here.

 Location: Whakapapa Village

-9. Tramp the round the Mountain Track
+9. Tramp the Round the Mountain Track

-Another multi-day hike and great alternative to the Tongariro Northern Circuit is the Round the Mountain Track.
-This 66km track around Mt Ruapehu take 4-6 days to complete.
+Another multi-day hike and a great alternative to the Tongariro Northern Circuit is the Round the Mountain Track.
+This 66km track around Mt Ruapehu takes 4-6 days to complete.
 You’ll experience a mix of forest, waterfalls, tussock and volcanic landscape, as well as serenity away from the more popular tracks in the Tongariro National Park.